johndunne2019/pands-project/README.md

 * 75% = the 75th percentile - meaning 75% of the total count of measurements collected fall below this measurement and 25% are above this measurement.
 * max = the largest measurement collected in cm in each column of the data set.

+**Histogram.py**

+This program plots a histogram of the first 4 columns of data in the Fisher's Iris data set.
+I have adapted the script from the example analysis that I read from machine mystery learning at this link: https://machinelearningmastery.com/machine-learning-in-python-step-by-step/.
+I commented on this analysis in the previous section of this Readme file.
+This program uses pandas to read the csv file and matplotlib.pyplot to plot the histogram.
+Within matplotlib.pyplot, the pyplot.hist() command is used to plot the histogram and the pyplot.show() command is used to display the histogram.
+Within pandas, the csv file is read using pandas.read and the file is read directly from my repository using the url link.
+This is a short script that I adapted from the example analysis mentioned above and also drawing on additional reading that I completed that has been listed in the references section of this Readme file.

 ## References